-In October 2000, Mr. Martino purchased 200,000 shares of Common Stock of the Company for \$175,000 and Mr. Klein purchased 100,000 shares of Common Stock of the Company for \$87,500.
-The purchase price was based on the closing sales price as reported by Nasdaq on the date of purchase and the shares were issued under the Company's 1991 Incentive Stock Option, Nonqualified Stock Option and Restricted Stock Purchase Plan.
-Each of Mr. Martino and Mr. Klein paid the purchase price by delivering a full recourse promissory note to the Company with a term of five years and bearing an interest rate of 6.09%.
-The promissory notes are secured by the shares of Common Stock purchased with the promissory notes.
-The Company retains the right to repurchase the shares and the repurchase right expires over a one year period from the date of purchase.
+In October 2000, Mr. Martino purchased 200,000 shares of Common Stock of the Company for \$175,000 and Mssrs.
+Klein and Brandt each purchased 100,000 shares of Common Stock of the Company for \$87,500.
+The shares were purchased under the Company's 1991 Incentive Stock Option, Nonqualified Stock Option and Restricted Stock Purchase Plan and Mssrs.
+Martino, Klein and Brandt paid the purchase price of the Common Stock by delivering full recourse promissory notes to the Company.
+The purchase price was based on the closing price of the Company's Common Stock as reported by Nasdaq on the date of purchase.
+In September 2001, each of the officers repaid to the Company the outstanding promissory notes plus accrued interest.